brick/geo/README.md

 Introduction
 ------------

-This library is an implementation of the [OpenGIS specification](http://www.opengeospatial.org/standards/sfa).
+This library is a PHP implementation of the [OpenGIS specification](http://www.opengeospatial.org/standards/sfa).

 It is essentially a wrapper around a third-party GIS engine, to which it delegates most of the complexity of the geometry calculations.
 Several engines are supported, from native PHP extensions such as GEOS to GIS-compatible databases such as MySQL or PostgreSQL.